Last Updated on 31/10/2025

 For example, if someone is searching for shoes, wouldn’t they prefer to start on Amazon or Zappos rather than Google?

-If a user is searching for a job, LinkedIn or Indeed could be his first choice.
+If a user is searching for a job, LinkedIn or Indeed could be their first choice.
 That is vertical search in action, and it is transforming how we locate things online.

 Here is why it matters: